 Though the drug goes by many different names, possession of marijuana is a crime that carries a range of punishments and consequences.
-If you have been charged with marijuana possession, it is important that you get in touch with an experienced criminal defense attorney to fully understand your rights and ensure that they are protected.
+If you have been charged with marijuana possession, it is important that you get in touch with an experienced criminal defense attorney to fully understand your rights and help ensure that they are protected.

 If you were charged with possession of marijuana, do not talk to police.
 Talk to your lawyer.
 Contact our Charlotte firm to arrange a consultation.